mattignal/Investigating-Rise-Effectiveness-of-NBA-Small-Ball/README.md

-# Charting the Rise of Small-Ball in NBA
+# Investigating the Rise and Effectiveness of Small-Ball in NBA
 Clusters NBA Player-Seasons since 2013-2014 &amp; Analyzes Lineup Types

 ### Methodology